ImageMagick/MagickCache/README.md

 ## MagickCache API

 You have seen how to create, put, get, identify, delete, or expire content to and from the MagickCache with the <samp>magick-cache</samp> command-line utility.
 All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache) to conveniently include MagickCache functionality directly in your projects.

+## Portable Digital Media Repository

+The digital asset repository you created is engineered to be portable and fully self-contained.
+This means that you can effortlessly transfer or duplicate the repository to any storage location within your current host or even to a different host altogether.
+You can then retrieve or upload resources to the repository as long as you use the same key that was used during the repository's initial creation.